Inference on Individual Treatment Effects in Nonseparable Triangular Models: Monte Carlo experiments

 We make the following observations regarding the simulation results.
-First, the PTW band exhibits substantial under-coverage, especially for the cases with the nominal coverage probabilities $0.90$ and $0.95.$ Therefore, appealing as it looks to practitioners, PTW fails to cover the true density curve with desired coverage probability in large samples.
-Second, all of the four asymptotically valid confidence bands produce reasonably good coverage rates across different setups and sample sizes.
-The performance of JMB ($CB^{\sharp}$ and $CB^{\sharp\sharp}$) and nonparametric bootstrap ($CB^{*}$ and $CB^{**}$) are in general comparable.
-Third, the UCBs constructed using the non-studentized processes ($CB^{\sharp}$, $CB^{*}$) are on average wider than those constructed using the studentized processes ($CB^{\sharp\sharp}$ and $CB^{**}$).
-This is expected as the non-studentized UCBs keep the same width across different values of $v$, while the studentized versions adjust using the estimated variance at each point.
-In particular, the studentized versions become narrower in the region of $v$ with a smaller value of $f_{\varDelta}\left(v\right)$.
-This property is desirable especially given the fact that the tails of density functions decay to zero.
-The JMB-based studentized UCB $CB^{\sharp\sharp}$ has the narrowest average width according to the results in in Table \ref{table: uniform_length}.
-In sum, we recommend $CB^{**}$ and $CB^{\sharp\sharp}$ methods to practitioners.
-Since the computation of $CB^{\sharp\sharp}$ is faster than of $CB^{**}$ as the former avoids the estimation of ITEs for each bootstrap sample, we recommend the JMB method $CB^{\sharp\sharp}$ to researchers working with large datasets.
-In our empirical application in Section \ref{sec:Empirical-illustrations}, we also use $CB^{\sharp\sharp}$ to construct UCBs.
+First, as expected, interpolation of pointwise CIs exhibits substantial under-coverage, especially for the nominal coverage probabilities $0.90$ and $0.95.$ Therefore, appealing as it looks to practitioners, interpolation of pointwise CIs fails to cover the true density curve with the desired coverage probability even in large samples.
+Second, the bias-corrected JMB and NPB UCBs yield reasonably good coverage rates across different setups and sample sizes.
+The JMB UCBs are slightly narrower than the NPB UCBs; however they are also less accurate.
+Third, we focus on the studentized UCB because it has variable width and thus is narrower than the non-studentized counterpart (Footnote \ref{fn:constant width}).
+The additional simulation results in Section \ref{sec:Additional-Monte-Carlo} of the online supplement confirm that the non-studentized UCBs are on average wider than the studentized ones.
+The computation of the JMB is faster than the NPB, as the former avoids the estimation of ITEs for each bootstrap sample.
+Therefore, we recommend the bias-corrected JMB UCB defined in (\ref{eq:bias corrected CB}) to practitioners for assessing the shape of the density of ITEs.